 User onboarding tools decrease onboarding cost per customer

-Let me tell you this once: Developing your own onboarding process will increase your onboarding cost per customer vastly!
+Let me tell you this once: Developing your own user onboarding process will increase your onboarding cost per customer vastly!

 - #1 – You probably have a small team and everyone has already too many things to do, every day.
 Instead of focusing on your product and improving it, why cut down development resources from your main business to build onboarding?

 I see that #1 was not enough for you.
 You want to build your own onboarding because no other tool can know your product better than you.
 Now you’ll see why I’m insisting.

 - #2 – When it comes to SaaS, a public roadmap, updates with product improvements and new features are mandatory.
 With every new thing in your UI, you’ll have to re-create your onboarding flow.

 Aren’t you already exhausted about developing onboarding insource?
 Let me hit you one more time.